 - Kusarigama – A Kama with a chain and a metal weight;

-- Kyoketsu Shoge - Similar to kusarigama, metal chain and bow;
+- Kyoketsu Shoge – Similar to kusarigama, chain and metal hook;

 - Musubinawa – Rope with a single hook, used for climbing;